arkaic/BlackjackV2/README.md

 -All that's left to do is the money implementation which I should hopefully finish up Thursday.
 Also, I need to add in a method that initiates new rounds after every resolution.
 -Lastly, I'm planning Friday to be the deadline.
 I will finish up the game and polish it, hoping to make it look at least halfway presentable.

+Thursday May 29
+-Added Monetary class, and I'm going to have that handle all the monetary transactions.

 Todo tasks: